Cole Davies: 250 career

 After initially being expected to complete a full season as an amateur in 2025, the Monster Energy Yamaha Star Racing team decided to move Davies up to make his professional debut in the 250SX West class of the 2025 AMA Supercross Championship.
 Davies immediately showed his readiness for the class, scoring his first podium at the third round and matching the result at the following round.
 Continuing his forward progression, Davies was able to win the seventh round in Seattle, taking the holeshot and leading the majority of the race.
 He backed this up by winning the following round in Philadelphia Davies again found himself leading the main event at the penultimate round but was involved in a racing incident with his teammate Haiden Deegan, where he went off the track.
 He was unable to race at the final round after being landed on in qualifying by Jordon Smith.
 Davies did not return to racing until the final two rounds of the 2025 AMA National Motocross Championship.
 He was credited with a race win at the final round due to Haiden Deegan and Jo Shimoda being penalised after the chequered flag.
 Davies finished seventeenth overall in the 2025 SuperMotocross World Championship playoff rounds, with a best position of eighth at the opening event.

+Davies competed in the 250SX East class of the 2026 AMA Supercross Championship where, after a fifth at the opening round, he never finished lower than third across the remaining nine rounds.
+Included within this streak were six wins, making him the dominant rider in the championship.
+He took the title, in his second professional season, by over 50 points.